mja65/Emu68-Imager/docs/instructions.md

 ## Selecting Parititon sizes

 The tool will set the partition sizes to some reasonable default values.
 You can change any partition size to your liking.
+To resize a partiton you can click on the desired bar and drag it left/right to resize or you can enter the desired values in the text boxes below the bar.
+If you enter invalid values the text box background will turn red.
-If you want to resize partitions then you will have to first *shrink* the Work partition.
+If you want to resize Fat32 or Workbench partitions then you will have to first *shrink* the Work partition (the Work partition gets most space by default).
 This will give you some **Not Used** space and you can resize other partitions to your liking.
 There are 5 parts on the partition bar:

 ### Fat32